mausbrand/pyodide-app-stub/README.md

 ## Usage

-To immediatelly test your app, run `./test-server.py` and open [http://localhost:8080](http://localhost:8080).
+To immediately test your app, run `./test-server.py` and open [http://localhost:8080](http://localhost:8080).

 When Python modules are added, run `./gen-files-json.py` to build the Python files mapping that is used by the app boostrapper.